HTTPArchive/almanac.httparchive.org/src/content/en/2021/jamstack.md

 ### Adoption by subregion

 Subregions give us good enough granularity and some exciting data.
 Not a surprise that first in a list stands for Northern America and USA location and driver of technologies.
 Most companies who invented SSGs are in the USA.
-But surprisingly, Western Europe is in second place.
-It has 10K mobile sites versus Northern America -  17K, but almost the same adoption level, 1.1%.
-Hence, Western Europe together with Northern Europe have more than 20K sites with 1.4% of Jamstack adoption, which is more than the territory it's invented.
+But surprisingly, Western Europe is in second place and has 10K SSG mobile sites versus 17k for Northern America, but almost the same adoption level, 1.1%.
+Hence, Western Europe together with Northern Europe have more than 20K sites or 1.4% of Jamstack adoption—which is more than the territory that largely invented a lot of these technologies.

 The tail also shows great results.
 Subregions with lower number of sites in general adopt technology even broader, like 4.8% of Micronesia sites.